joseuilton/myscret/README.md

 ## Requirements
 ### API Features
+- [X] The user should create an account with email, password, username and avatar image.
-- [X] The user should create an account with email and password.
+    - [X] The user not should create an account with invalid email
+    - [X] The user email should be unique
+    - [X] The username should be unique
-- [ ] The user should update their profile, only their name and picture.
+    - [X] The user password should be encrypted using SHA1
 - [ ] The user should authenticate in the account.
 - [X] The user should create a question.
 - [X] The user should list questions created.